globalrestorationproject/globalrestorationproject.github.io/personnel.md

 JohnHead@GlobalRestorationProject.org

 John W. Head holds the Robert W. Wagstaff Distinguished Professorship at the University of Kansas, where he concentrates on international and comparative law.

 He earned his undergraduate degree from the University of Missouri at Columbia, an English law degree from Oxford University (1977), and his US law degree from the
 University of Virginia (1979).
 Before starting an academic career, he worked in the Washington, DC office of Cleary, Gottlieb, Steen & Hamilton (1980-1983), at the
 Asian Development Bank in Manila (1983-1988), and at the International Monetary Fund in Washington (1988-1990).

 Both his teaching and his published works concentrate in the broad areas of international law, international business, and comparative law.
-Mr. Head’s principal books include *A Global Corporate Trust for Agroecological Integrity: New agriculture in a world of legitimate eco-states (2019), Global Business Law: Principles and Practice of International Commerce and Investment (4th ed.
+Mr. Head’s principal books include *Deep Agricology and the Homeric Epics; Global cultural reforms for a natural-systems agriculture (2021), A Global Corporate Trust for Agroecological Integrity: New agriculture in a world of legitimate eco-states (2019), Global Business Law: Principles and Practice of International Commerce and Investment (4th ed.
 2018), International Law and Agroecological Husbandry:
 Building legal foundations for a new agriculture (2017), Legal Transparency in Dynastic China: The Legalist-Confucianist Debate and Good Governance in Chinese Tradition (2013, coauthored with Xing Lijuan), Global Legal Regimes to Protect the World’s Grasslands (2012), Great Legal Traditions: Civil Law,